Asliikl/Product-with-favorites/README.md

 # Product Carousel with Favorites

-This project implements a product carousel for the LC Waikiki website's product pages.
+This project implements a product carousel for the website's product pages.
 The carousel dynamically displays a list of products with the title **"You Might Also Like"** and allows users to interact with it using arrow buttons, clicking to view product pages, and favoriting products.

 ## Features